vicsteiner/nonviolent_communication/main_notes.md

     * We know a speaker has received adequate empathy when (1) we sense a release of tension, or (2) the flow of words come to halt.
   * When Pain Blocks Our Ability To Empathize
     * We need empathy to give empathy.
-  * NVC In Action: A Wife Connects To Her Dying Husband
-  * Exercise 5: Receiving Empathically Versus Non-Empathically

 # 08-The Power Of Empathy